EHR2Path: Comprehensive Pathway-Level Modeling of Longitudinal Patient Trajectories from Multimodal Electronic Health Records: Experimental Setup

 \subsection{Dataset and Pre-processing}

-We use the MIMIC-IV database~\cite{johnson2023mimic}, containing de-identified EHRs for approximately 300,000 patients, as it is one of the largest and the most comprehensive EHR database to date, including coded, numerical and free-text features from different clinical units.
-To demonstrate the generality of our approach, we incorporate nearly all clinically relevant tables, encompassing 22 tables and 20 ICU Chart Event categories (listed in \cref{app:mimic}), including admissions, lab results, medications, procedures, vital signs, and more, spanning the Emergency Department (ED), hospital wards, and Intensive Care Unit (ICU).
-To retain real-world complexity, we apply minimal exclusion criteria and preserve missing or incorrectly populated fields.
+We use the MIMIC-IV database~\citep{johnson2023mimic}, containing de-identified, real-world EHRs for approximately 300,000 patients, as it is one of the largest and the most comprehensive EHR databases to date, offering granular and heterogeneous patient records, including coded, numerical and free-text features from different clinical units.
+We incorporate all clinically relevant tables, encompassing 22 tables and 20 ICU Chart Event categories (listed in \cref{app:mimic}), including admissions, lab results, medications, procedures, vital signs, and more, spanning the Emergency Department (ED), hospital wards, and Intensive Care Unit (ICU).
+Further, its inherent noisiness and sparsity strengthen its value as a realistic benchmark.
+To retain this real-world complexity, we avoid applying exclusion criteria and preserve missing or incorrectly populated fields.
+Following previous work \citep{wang2020mimic,mcdermott2021EHRbenchmark}, we aggregate values hourly using average for numerical values, and most frequent for categorical ones, managing computational feasibility by balancing temporal resolution and recording frequency.
 Average context lengths are 380 tokens per hour, 1,880 for 24 hours, or 11,361 for the full history.
 Data is split at the patient level: 95\% for training, 2.5\% each for validation and test sets.
 Training samples consist of EHR data \( D_{p,t} \) up to time \( t \), with \( t+1 \) as the label.
 In practice, since patient stays often span hundreds of hours, using all hourly slices is computationally infeasible.
-Instead, we sample time points from all patient based on the following strategies:\\ \textbf{Weighted Sampling:} Time points are weighted based on the rarity of clinical events in the output, with rarer events receiving higher log-scaled weights.\\ \textbf{Oversampling Critical Transitions:} Key events such as admissions, discharges, and deaths are over-sampled to ensure adequate representation in training.\\ Overall, we collect one million weighted samples for training, while fixed sets of 5000 val/test time points each are sampled without weighting, preserving the original event distribution.
+Instead, we sample time points from all patients using weighted sampling, where time points are weighted based on the rarity of clinical events in the output, with rarer events receiving higher log-scaled weights.
+Additionally, we oversample critical transitions and key events such as admissions, discharges, and deaths to ensure adequate representation in training.
+Overall, we collect one million weighted samples for training, while fixed sets of 5000 val/test time points each are sampled without weighting, preserving the original distribution.